-Volunteer Backcountry Work Week: Cottonwood Creek and Tres Plumas Meadow Wilderness Fence Removal
+Volunteer Backcountry Work Week: Cottonwood Creek and Tres Plumas Meadow Restoration

 Join Friends of the Inyo and the Inyo National Forest for a backcountry volunteer trip in the White Mountains from June 19 – 21, 2026